warestack/platform/CONTRIBUTING.md

 We uphold a standard of inclusivity, respect, and cooperation.
 Review our Code of Conduct to ensure a positive and welcoming environment for all contributors.

-Thank you for enriching Warestack Seeds!
+Thank you for enriching Warestack Blueprints!